GMyhf/2025fall-cs201/AI_literacy.md

 1. Explain the purpose of creating input-target pairs in the context of training a large language model (LLM).

+  Input-target pairs are essential for training LLMs because they provide the model with examples of text sequences and their corresponding next words.
+This allows the LLM to learn the relationships between words and predict the most likely next word in a given context.

 2. Describe the sliding window approach used for generating input-target pairs and how it works.

+  The sliding window approach involves iterating through a text sequence and extracting overlapping chunks of text as inputs.
+Each input chunk is paired with the corresponding next word as the target.
+The window slides across the text, creating multiple input-target pairs for training.

 3. Pieces of the code have been removed from three places in this listing.
 Which of these terms have been removed and where should they go?